Koha-Community/kohadocs/en/source/03_tools.rst

 -  Finally choose the MARC Modification Template you'd like to use to edit these records.

-Once you've entered your critera click 'Continue'Records to edit
+Once you've entered your criteria click 'Continue'Records to edit

 You will be presented with a list of records that will be edited.
 Next to each one is a checkbox so you can uncheck any items you would rather